-In this extract from a special 'Seven Days' programme three prominent members of Fianna Fáil - Jack Lynch, Charles Haughey and Neil Blaney - give their impressions on the history and evolution of the party known as 'The Republican Party' over the last 50 years.
+In a special 'Seven Days' programme three prominent members of Fianna Fáil - Jack Lynch, Charles Haughey and Neil Blaney - give their impressions on the history and evolution of the party known as 'The Republican Party' over the last 50 years.

 The restoration of Ireland's full and ancient nationhood was the objective Éamon de Valera set himself when in 1926 he founded Fianna Fáil.